odinuv/web/en/apv/articles/sql-join/index.md

 SELECT * FROM person WHERE height = NULL
 {% endhighlight %}

-As will the below one:
+As will the one below:

 {% highlight sql %}
 SELECT * FROM person WHERE height != NULL
 {% endhighlight %}

-Only the below query will really return persons without height:
+Only the query below will really return persons without height:

 {% highlight sql %}
 SELECT * FROM person WHERE height IS NULL